Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 $ kubectl port-forward deployment/argo-ui 8001:8001
 ```

 Now argo UI will be available under http://localhost:8001 address.
-You can check, how your worlflow executes.
+You can check, how your worklflow executes.

 ![](argo.png)

-## Summary
+## Conclusion

-In this tutorial you've created a full continuous delivery workflow for machine learning models.
-The workflow involves steps of data gathering, model training and model deployment which is then followed up by integration tests.
-This allows you to deliver your machine learning models to production by only leveraging a single file hyperparameters.
+Configuring ML pipelines is challenging most of the times, but once it's done properly it will save a lot of time and emotional expression.
+In this tutorial we were able to create an infrastructure a data science team can use in the everyday work without bothering much devops engineers.